johnbillion/extended-cpts/CONTRIBUTING.md

        composer install

-2. Check the MySQL database credentials in the `tests/.env.example` file.
-If your database details differ, copy this file to `tests/.env` and amend them as necessary.
+2. Check the MySQL database credentials in the `tests/.env` file and amend them if necessary.

 ## Running the Tests